 Test and trace

-Do you have processes in place to securely collect customers, visitors and staff contact details and the correct GDPR privacy statement in place to allow the sharing of information when requested by the test and trace service?
+Do you have processes in place to securely collect customers, visitors and staff contact details and the correct UK GDPR privacy statement in place to allow the sharing of information when requested by the test and trace service?

 Businesses and other public settings where people meet socially including hospitality, close contact and leisure venues across the Country are now legally required to collect test and trace data and keep for 21 days.